xavier-oc-programming/email-subject-generator/README.md

 ---

-## 11. Design decisions
+## 12. Design decisions

-**T5 over a larger model.** T5-base would produce better output, but its model file (~900 MB) would push the Azure deploy zip over practical limits for a free-tier app, and loading time would be too slow for a demo.
-T5-small (231 MB) fits cleanly and loads in a few seconds on a cold start.
+**T5 over a larger model.** T5-base would produce better output, but its model file (~900 MB) would push the Azure deploy zip over practical limits for a free-tier app, and cold-start loading time would degrade the demo experience.
+T5-small (231 MB) fits cleanly and loads in seconds.

-**AutoTokenizer instead of T5Tokenizer.** The fine-tuned model is saved with a fast tokenizer (HuggingFace tokenizers backend), which stores vocabulary in `tokenizer.json` rather than a SentencePiece `.model` file. `AutoTokenizer` detects this automatically and loads the correct class; `T5Tokenizer` would require SentencePiece explicitly and fail if the file is absent.
+**AutoTokenizer instead of T5Tokenizer.** The fine-tuned model is saved with a fast tokenizer (HuggingFace tokenizers backend), which stores vocabulary in `tokenizer.json` rather than a SentencePiece `.model` file. `AutoTokenizer` detects this automatically and loads the correct class; `T5Tokenizer` requires SentencePiece explicitly and fails if the file is absent.

 **Five suggestions across a temperature range.** A single suggestion at a fixed temperature gives the user no agency over tone.
 Spanning 0.5–0.9 with beam search at the low end and nucleus sampling at the high end produces genuinely different outputs — not just minor wording variations — so the user can choose between professional-conservative and engaging-creative.

 **Kudu zipdeploy over az webapp deploy.** `az webapp deploy` polls the App Service for a completion signal that the F1 free tier never sends, causing GitHub Actions to hang until timeout.
-Kudu's `/api/zipdeploy` endpoint is fire-and-forget: it accepts the zip, queues the deployment, and returns immediately.
-The deploy completes in the background without blocking CI.
+Kudu's `/api/zipdeploy` endpoint accepts the zip, queues the deployment, and returns immediately — no polling, no hang.

 **Git LFS for the model file.** GitHub rejects files over 100 MB.
 The model checkpoint is 231 MB, so it is tracked via Git LFS (`*.safetensors`).
-This keeps the repo clone fast (LFS files are downloaded on demand) while keeping the model committed alongside the code that uses it.
+This keeps the repo clone lightweight while keeping the model committed alongside the code that uses it.

-**LSTM baseline kept in notebook.** Replacing the LSTM without documenting what it did and why it fell short would lose the comparison.
-The notebook runs both architectures on the same data, making the quality gap and the architectural reason for it (attention vs. context vector bottleneck) concrete rather than claimed.
+**LSTM baseline kept in the notebook.** Replacing the LSTM without documenting what it did and why it fell short would lose the comparison.
+The notebook runs both architectures on the same inputs, making the quality gap and the architectural reason for it (attention vs. context vector bottleneck) concrete rather than claimed.

 ---

-## 12. Dependencies
+## 13. Dependencies

 | Package | Version | Purpose |
 |---|---|---|